Creating Spaces and Linking Rooms in Revit for Building Performance Analysis

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 We want to create these spaces.
 So I'm going to go to my floor plan here, my plumbing floor plan.
-And what I can go ahead and do here is under the analyze tab, I'm going to go to space.
+And what I can go ahead and do here is under the Analyze tab, I'm going to go to Space.

 Learn Revit MEP